FAQs (Frequently Asked Questions)

 Do I have to fundraise?

-No, families are not required to participate in fundraisers as part of their obligation to play soccer.
+Families are not required to participate in fundraisers as part of their obligation to play soccer.
 However, the club occasionally has opportunities you can participate in.
-Proceeds raised by your team go directly back to your team and can be used for several things, such as keeping tournament costs down.
+Proceeds raised by your team go directly back to your team and can be used for several things, such as tournament fees.

 Are there any tournaments?